JohannesMP/MySQL-udf-microtime/README.md

 ## Uninstalling

-The function is located in the mysql database in the func table.
+The function is located in the default `mysql` database, within the `func` table.
 Delete the corresponding entry there named "microtime" and restart your mysql installation.